cristibaluta/Jirassic/README.md

-# Jirassic for 9 to 5
+# Jirassic - Jira Time Tracker

-Using the browser or paper and pen to track your work is not for the age of artificial intelligence, you have to keep a tab open along the other 100, you have to remember how much time you’ve spent on tasks, you have to deal with the heavy Jira UI.
-Jirassic purpose is to replace this primitive workflow and track everything automatically.

 Jirassic is a Mac app that stays in the status bar and listens for clues that something happened, you either finished a task, a meeting, the lunch...
+At the end of the day creates a worklog which you can save to Jira Tempo.
+Its purpose is to replace primitive tracking methods or relying on memory and do everything automatically.

 # Features
-- Track automatically the time you’ve spent on tasks based on git commits made through the jirassic shell support
+- Track automatically the time you’ve spent on tasks based on git commits
 - Track lunch break
 - Track daily scrum meetings
 - Track code reviews
 - Track wasted time (your boss will love this)
+- Save worklogs to Jira Tempo

 ![Screenshot](https://s3.postimg.org/txo1juatf/Tasks.png)
 ![Screenshot](https://s16.postimg.org/u10ss7i85/Sengs.png)

 # How it works
 - When you come in the office in the morning Jirassic will ask you to start the day
 - Tasks are logged when you finish them, not when you start.
-The premise is that you're always doing something productive, but don't worry you can log wasted time too, just that it will not add to the total worked time
+The premise is that you're always doing something, but don't worry you can log wasted time too, just that it will not add to the total worked time
-- Tasks can be logged in multiple ways: manually by clicking + on an existing item in the list; automatically when commiting to git with Jit cli; for the time spent away from the computer you'll be asked what did you do; from command line with jirassic cli
+- Tasks can be logged in multiple ways: manually by clicking + on an existing item in the list; automatically when commiting to git; for the time spent away from the computer you'll be asked what did you do and presented with some suggestions; from command line with jirassic cli
-- At the end of the day/week/month you can go to reports tab and copy paste the logs to jira timesheets (we are working in doing this step automatic)
+- At the end of the day/week/month you can save the worklogs to Jira Tempo or go to reports tab and see them in more detail.

 # Shell support
 - jit-cmd Use 'jit commit' to commit to git then automatically log the commit message to Jirassic.
 But it comes with much more useful commands https://github.com/ralcr/Jit